|The Serpent with Corners, Doctor Bending's Serpent, The Eastbourne Rover and Bending Time|

 This was intended as a rapper-style jig, but it didn't quite turn out that way.
 It was recorded by Momentum, with TB playing recorder, on their Interesting Times album released in July 2007.

 An oblong garden, half a yard longer than wide, consists entirely of a gravel-walk, spirally arranged, a yard wide and 3,630 yards long ... like a serpent with corners.

 Lewis Carroll, A Tangled Tale: Knot IX, 1880

 Sharon Green heard Momentum's recording of The Serpent with Corners on Interesting Times, and was inspired to write this dance to go with it.
-In 2014 she included it in her collection Dances from The Greenery, with a new recording performed by Jon Berger, Jonathan Jensen, Shira Kammen and Rebecca King, and it was danced at the launch party in 2014.
+In 2014 she included it in her collection Dances from The Greenery, with a new recording performed by Jon Berger, Jonathan Jensen, Shira Kammen and Rebecca King, and it was danced at the launch party in Dec 2014.
+It was also danced in Gainesville (Florida USA) in Oct 2015.
 The notes and music are also available on her website.

 3 couple longways.